garylirocks/quickrefs/azure-active-directory.markdown

   - store information
   - query and filter AAD objects
   - enforce access control
+  - as conditions in RBAC role assignment
 - Only users with *Attribute Definition Administrator* role can create custom security attributes
-- Can be added to Azure resources as well ?

 ## SCIM